AgoraLab/agora-chat-uikit/ios/overview/product-features.md

 Users can long-press a single message to open the context menu and reply with an emoji.
 Emoji replies (reactions) can help express emotions or attitudes, conduct surveys or votes.
-Currently, the UIKit supports reactions only for chat groups, which can be turned on and off in `Appearance.swift`.
+Currently, the UIKit supports reactions only for group chats, which can be turned on and off in `Appearance.swift`.

 Before using this feature, enable it in Agora Console.